tinacms/tina-graphql-gateway/readme.md

 To use the Database version, ensure you have a database site that matches your `.forestry` folder config.
 Your site `lookup` attribute should be `qms5qlc0jk1o9g` for now.

-Change the values in `apps/demo/.forestry/config.js` so that `serverURL` points to the Express process ("http://localhost:4002/api/graphql").
+Change the values in `apps/demo/.forestry/config.js` so that `serverURL` points to the Express process ("http://localhost:4002/api/graphql")

-Ensure that you've populated your own `.env` file in `packages/teams/.env`.

-From the `packages/teams` directory: `yarn forestry:serve` will start up the GraphQL server, you'll be able to inspect it in more detail at `http://localhost:4001/graphql`.

 ### The `.forestry` folder